 - Cape Cod Potato Chips is another tasty tour right around the corner from CC Beer https://www.capecodchips.com/about/factory-tour/

-- John F Kennedy Hyannis Museum is a look into the life of JFK. https://jfkhyannismuseum.org/
+- The John F. Kennedy Hyannis Museum is a look into the life of JFK. https://jfkhyannismuseum.org/

-- Kayak Follins Pond and paddle thru the salt marsh into Kelleys Bay.
-Put in at the public boat launch. this is salt water and is tidal.
+- Kayak Follins Pond and paddle through the salt marsh into Kelley’s Bay.
+Put in at the public boat launch.
+This is salt water and is tidal.
 Watch the Osprey catch crabs and fish.
-If you want a longer journey, paddle under route 6 when the tide is going out and go down the Bass River all the way to Nantucket Sound. then reverse when the tide is coming in.
-Going under the route 6 bridge can be tricky and is not for the meek.
-But enjoy the pond, marsh and bay.
+If you want a longer journey, paddle under route 6 when the tide is going out and go down the Bass River all the way to Nantucket Sound.
+Then reverse when the tide is coming in.
+Going under the Route 6 bridge can be tricky and is not for the meek.
+But enjoy the pond, marsh, and bay.
 Map of the boat launch location: https://www.yarmouth.ma.us/DocumentCenter/View/62/Yarmouth-Boat-Ramps-Map?bidId= Make sure to zoom in. https://psamson.wordpress.com/2013/08/03/follins-pond-dennis-cape-cod-ma/

 Falmouth

-- We had a fantastic pizza at Simply Devine.
-I’ve never had sweet potato on a pizza and it was incredibly delicious. http://divinepizza.com
+- We had a fantastic pizza at Simply Divine.
+I’ve never had sweet potato on a pizza, and it was incredibly delicious. http://divinepizza.com

-- For bike riding, the Shining Sea bike trail is a beautiful 10+ mile long bike trail that goes from Falmouth to Woods Hole to the ferry’s in down town.
-You pass marshes, beaches, main roads, woods and a very enjoyable ride on one of the prettiest trails around. https://www.capecodbikeguide.com/shiningsea.asp
+- For bike riding, the Shining Sea bike trail is a beautiful 10+ mile long bike trail that goes from Falmouth to Woods Hole to the ferry in downtown.
+You pass marshes, beaches, main roads, woods and have a very enjoyable ride on one of the prettiest trails around. https://www.capecodbikeguide.com/shiningsea.asp